 Turning the glider is accomplished by moving both hands left or right.
 The mid-point between your hands is all that matters to the program.
 If you are new to high performance hang gliders, it is common to have difficulty with both directional control and speed control.
 I have created a Falcon glider model just for you.
 You can pick your glider from the options menu.
 The T3 is not available yet.
-The way these gliders fly is very nearly how the real one does.
+The way these gliders fly is very nearly how the real one do.

 If “Enable Pilot Body Yaw” was enabled in the options, pushing forward with one hand while pulling back with the other will twist your body, and can help you turn more rapidly.
 This is important once you get the feel for the wing but is not something recommended at first.

 Choose where to fly

 Pick any site.
 In a few moments, you will be transported to launch.
 In front of you is your pre-launch check list, and a countdown to launch time.
 If you click the right joystick now, it will pause the simulator (you won’t launch when the countdown gets to zero).
 Pull the left controller trigger while looking straight ahead and up towards the noseplate to center you before launch.
 You should do this each time before you launch.